Picture of Denbies Vineyard - Image credit Helen Dixon

 Sir Guy was a celebrated army officer who served in both World War I and II.
 He was a British army officer and the Marshall Diplomat Corps in the Royal Households of George VI and Elizabeth II between 1950 and 1961 (Wikipedia).

-The story goes that during the summer of 1951, Sir Guy was at home with his stepson discussing what to do with his retirement and specifically focusing on the field directly below the property.
+During the summer of 1951, Sir Guy was at home with his stepson discussing what to do with his retirement and specifically focusing on the field directly below the property.
 Sir Guy was an admirer of wine and keen Francophile having spent time in Paris as a diplomat, so his stepson suggested that perhaps he could plant an English vineyard.